fibbl-docs/fibbl-docs.github.io/src/README.md

 However, there are some pitfalls.
 E.g. you can scale your element via flex inside a container with `min-height` value and no explicit `height`.
 In this case the element itself will take some space, but its content won't be visible ( because it will be of 0 size).
-If possible provide the element with explicit sizes or you `display: grid; grid-template: 1fr / 1fr;` as an escape hatch.
+If possible provide the element with explicit sizes or use `display: grid; grid-template: 1fr / 1fr;` as an escape hatch.
 Inside a grid inner elements will take all space.
 However, explicit sizes are preferable.

 As for other properties like `border`, `background`, `margin`, `width`, `height` etc., which cannot affect inner layout,